ds-wm/atsa-2021/project/README.md

 Give your file name a title (e.g., sound_scraper.md) and be sure to include everyone's names in the document.

 Proposals will be weighed based on their originality (i.e., another project is not doing the same thing) and feasibility.

+## Analysis
+You will likely find that music files consist of millions of samples, which can take quite a while to process.
+To improve processing time you may perform one of the following:

+1. Resample your data (i.e., downscale to a smaller frequency)
+2. Smooth your data (e.g., using a filter)
+3. Clip your data (e.g., isolate specific 10s to 30s sound bites)